Wednesday, September 26, 2012

 2 Tlb milk (give or take)

-When baking the best thing to do is to measure out all of your ingredients and set them aside.
-In cooking this is called mise en place, this will make it so easy to just put your ingredients together, not have to search around for stuff, and alleviate a potential headache.
-So measure everything out, preheat oven to 375, grease and line a muffin tray with 12 muffin papers, and fill each one with a spoonful of brown sugar to hold it down and to create a bit of crust by patting down with your finger.
+Start by preheating your oven to 375, while that heats, grease and line a muffin tray with 12 muffin papers, and fill each one with a spoonful of brown sugar to hold it down and to create a bit of crust by patting down with your finger.
+Set aside.

-Now using a large spoon load it up with batter, and fill each cup about ¾ of the way, and then sprinkle with your crumble.
+Now using a large spoon fill each muffin cup about ¾ of the way, and then sprinkle with your crumble mix you made in the beginning.
 Once all are loaded, place in oven, and set for 20 minutes (at the half way point turn the muffins around in the oven).

 While the muffins are cooking, make the icing by pouring a little bit of milk at a time into your sugar, until you reach the consistency that you desire.